 - Field Dictionary Validation: Every field in the UI is defined well enough to create field level validation test cases.
 Fields are check for min/max length, list values, error messages, etc.

-- Static testing is to find defects early as possible.
+- Static testing is to find defects as early as possible.

-- Static testing not a substitute to dynamic testing, both find different type of defects
+- Static testing not a substitute for dynamic testing, both find a different type of defects

-- Reviews are effective technique for Static Testing
+- Reviews are an effective technique for Static Testing

-- Reviews not only help finding defects but also understand missing requirements, design defects, non-maintainable code,
+- Reviews not only help to find defects but also understand missing requirements, design defects, non-maintainable code.